SunxLite/Bouncing-Ball/readme.txt

-Made this on Turing long ago for a school activity.. just thought someone might make use of it.
+Made this on Turing long ago for a school activity.. and now I'll put it here just so someone(you) could make use of it.

-I removed all copyright stuff from the package, so you will need to edit the codes a bit(if you choose to run it).
+I removed all the copyrighted sound stuff, so you will need to edit the codes a bit.